Referrals Dried Up: How to Restart the System

 Update on how the introduction went

 This reinforces the behavior.
-People who get thanked properly refer again.
+Clients who feel genuinely thanked for referrals are the ones who refer again.

 Day 7: Build Referral Tracking System